aqsaishtiaq19/aqsaishtiaq19/README.md

 I'm a **Full Stack Developer (MERN)** from Lahore, Pakistan, who came into tech through an unconventional path — two Master's degrees in English Literature and Education Leadership taught me how to think clearly, communicate well, and solve problems creatively.
 Now I build things for the web.

-I work with the **MERN stack** (MongoDB, Express.js, React, Node.js) and deploy real-world applications using MongoDB Atlas, Vercel, and Render.
+I work with the **MERN stack** (MongoDB, Express.js, React, Node.js) and deploy real-world applications using MongoDB Atlas, Vercel, and Railway.
 I shipped a **live, deployed full stack application** within months of starting — and I'm now seeking a paid internship to bring that same speed to a real engineering team.

 ---